terrymight/old-terrymight.github.io/content/blog/upload-files-to-github-using-bash.md

 ### Requirement

-You need to have a bieginner knowledge on the following :
+You need to have a beginner knowledge on the following :

 * Text editor for this tutorial we would using [Visual Studio Code](https://code.visualstudio.com)
 * Terminal